Quick Facts: Earning an Ed.D. in Alabama

 You’ll find annual mean wage data for all sorts of AL educational administrators in the BLS’s section on State Occupational Employment and Wage Estimates for Alabama.

-Generally speaking, salaries for elementary & secondary school education administrators in Alabama aren’t great.
-Like Florida, the state is often in the third wage bracket, lagging behind its neighbor Georgia.
+- Salaries for elementary & secondary school education administrators in Alabama aren’t strong.
+Like Mississippi, Alabama is in the fourth wage bracket, lagging far behind its neighbor Georgia.
 Annual Salary Schedules for public school teachers & staff appear in the ALSDE’s LEA Fiscal Accountability section.
 Schedules don’t include a category for K-12 administrators, but they will give you ballpark figures of Alabama educator salaries for Ed.S./sixth-year and doctoral degree holders.

-The wage news for postsecondary education administrators in Alabama is better—the state often beats out Mississippi.
-You can dig even deeper with ACHE, which posts average faculty salaries for AL public colleges & universities in the IPEDS section of its Reports/Data site.
-Thanks to their size and reputation, UA and UAB tend to be the top payers.
+- The news for postsecondary education administrators is better.
+Although it can’t compete with Georgia, Alabama beats out Florida and Mississippi on annual mean wages for college & university administrators.
+You can dig even deeper into the numbers with ACHE, which posts average faculty salaries for Alabama public colleges & universities in the IPEDS section of its Reports/Data site.
+Thanks to their size and reputation, UA, UAB, Auburn University, and UAH tend to be the top payers.

 Educational Leadership Job Boards

-The usual suspects (e.g. Indeed, HigherEdJobs, SchoolSpring, LinkedIn, etc.) will have job postings for Alabama educational leaders.
-But we also wanted to direct you toward some state-specific job boards.
+Traditional job sites will have postings for Alabama educational leaders (e.g. Indeed, HigherEdJobs, SchoolSpring, LinkedIn, etc.).
+But we also wanted to direct you toward some state-specific job boards:

 - SSA advertises Job Postings for executive positions (e.g. superintendent, CSFO, etc.).

-- CLAS’s Job Bank for Alabama public school administrators can be accessed by current CLAS members.
+- CLAS maintains a Job Bank for Alabama public school administrators.

-- The Alabama Independent School Association (AISA) has Job Openings for teachers and administrators interested in AL independent schools.
+- The Alabama Independent School Association (AISA) posts Job Openings for teachers and administrators interested in AL independent schools.

 Educational Leadership Organizations in Alabama